Should You Increase Your Credit Card Limit?

-If you’re thinking about requesting an increase to your credit card limit, start by evaluating why you want to do so.
-While increasing your limit gives you access to additional credit, there are also times when a credit card limit increase would not necessarily be beneficial.
+If you’re thinking about whether or not you want to request an increase to your credit card limit, start by evaluating why you want to do so.
+While requesting an increase to your limit can give you access to additional credit, there are also times when a credit card limit increase would not necessarily be beneficial.

 Increasing Your Credit Card Limit to Reduce Your Credit Utilization Ratio